 Nostalgia’s use by brands is nothing new, but it’s becoming an even more powerful and prevalent tool in marketers’ and communicators’ toolboxes.
 Why?
 For one, nostalgia is a source of comfort.
 In the words of Dr. Krystine Batcho, it’s “the soothing ointment that helps people manage the anxieties from conflict.”
-Amid the stress of technological change at an unprecedented pace, political discourse, global conflict, economic uncertainty and an epidemic of loneliness and isolation, nostalgia has a big market.
-For another, the science behind it is getting a lot more respect due to the growing body of research that explains how nostalgia works and its benefits to mental health.
+Amid the stress of technological change at an unprecedented pace, political discourse, global conflict, economic uncertainty, and an epidemic of loneliness and isolation, nostalgia has a big market.
+For another, the science behind it is getting a lot more respect due to the growing body of research that explains how nostalgia works and how to use it as well as its benefits to mental health.
 These two forces—a growing awareness of pervasive anxiety and a more nuanced understanding of behavioral science—are making nostalgia a more desirable emotion for marketers and communicators to elicit.

-Intrigued by how you can use nostalgia to engage audiences with your brand?
+Intrigued by how to use nostalgia to engage audiences with your brand?
 Here are some tips to consider.

 It’s not just consumer marketing.
 While your natural inclination may be to associate nostalgia with consumer marketing, its value can be more expansive.
 In the Harvard Business Review, Dr. Clay Routledge, author of the book “Past Forward: How Nostalgia Can Help You Live a More Meaningful Life,” writes about the applicability of nostalgia in the workplace: